sufyankhanrao/tester-SDK/doc/models/suite-code.md

 # Suite Code

-&lt;testing&gt; A integer based enum representing a Suite in a game of cards
+<testing> A integer based enum representing a Suite in a game of cards

 ## Enumeration